Alicepinch/everything-vegan/README.md

 #### Typography:

 Font's I have chosen for this project are 'Bungee Shade', 'Bungee' and 'Roboto'.
 The reason I have chosen these fonts is because I wanted the design of 'Eating Vegan' to be eye catching and I found the Bungee font's stood out from any others.
 Bungee Shade will be used for all page headings.
-Bungee for all subheadings throughout and Roboto will be used for all links, p elements and buttons.
+Bungee for all subheadings and Roboto will be used for all links, p elements and buttons.

 #### Colour Scheme

 </p>
 </details>

-## Data schema:
+## Data Schema:

 ### MongoDB